sarahali6233/shrthndr-web/docs/README.md

 ## Project Overview

 Shrthnder Web is a web-based application for testing and comparing typing speeds using shorthand versus normal typing.
-The application consists of a React frontend and a Node.js/Express backend with MongoDB for data storage.
+The application consists of a React frontend and uses Supabase for backend services and data storage.

 ## Project Structure